Cognitive Ability and Tournament Entry: Evidence from Three Korean Populations

 Abstract:

-The study compares the competitiveness of three Korean groups raised in different institutional environments: South Korea, North Korea, and China.
-Laboratory experiments reveal that North Korean refugees are less likely to participate in competitive tournaments than South Koreans and Korean-Chinese immigrants.
-Analysis using a choice model with probability weighting suggests that lower cognitive ability may lead to lower expected performance, more pessimistic beliefs, and greater aversion to competition.
+We compare tournament entry among three Korean groups raised in different institutional environments: South Korea, North Korea, and China.
+Experiments with a random bonus show that North Korean (NK) refugees enter tournaments less often than South Korean (SK) participants and Korean-Chinese immigrants.
+The conditional NK-SK difference becomes statistically insignificant when Raven score is included.
+A choice model with probability weighting suggests that lower cognitive ability is associated with lower expected performance, more pessimistic beliefs, and, within the model, greater aversion to competition.

 New Economics Papers: this item is included in nep-cna, nep-exp, nep-isf, nep-mig and nep-neu